Aaron Robinson (baseball): Major league career

 Robinson became the Tigers' starting catcher in 1949 and 1950, providing solid defense; however, his batting continued to decline.
 During a pennant race late in the season, Robinson was involved in a critical play during a game against the Cleveland Indians on September 24.
 The Tigers had been in first place for most of the season and, had just fallen to second place behind the Yankees with one week left in the season.
 Heavy smoke from a Canadian forest fire forced the Indians to turn on the lights in Cleveland Stadium for the Sunday afternoon game.
 With the score tied 1–1, Bob Lemon opened the bottom of the tenth inning with a triple, and two intentional walks followed.
 With the bases loaded and one out, Luke Easter grounded out to Tigers' first baseman Don Kolloway, who then tagged first base.
 Because of the haze, Robinson did not see Kolloway remove the force after fielding the ball.
 Thinking he only had to step on home plate to force out Lemon, he failed to apply a tag, thus allowing Lemon to score the winning run.
 The Tigers fell two and a half games behind the Yankees in the standings with one week left in the season, and were unable to recover before the season ended.

 By the time Robinson was acquired by the Boston Red Sox in 1951, he was hitting for just a .207 batting average.
 Robinson retired at the end of the season.
 In 610 games played in the big leagues, Robinson collected 478 hits, including 74 doubles, 11 triples and 61 home runs.
 He hit .260 lifetime.

-Career statistics

-Over an eight-year career, Robinson played in 610 games, accumulating 478 hits in 1,839 at bats for a .260 career batting average, along with 61 home runs and 272 runs batted in.
+Over his eight years in Major League Baseball, Robinson played in 610 games, accumulating 478 hits in 1,839 at bats for a .260 career batting average, along with 61 home runs and 272 runs batted in.
 Robinson was a fine defensive catcher, ending his career with a .990 fielding percentage.
 As of 2020, according to Baseball-Reference, Robinson has the most career wins above replacement of any position player never to have stolen a base.

 In only, the 'Aaron Robinson, MacGregor G176' catcher's mitt was produced.
 The trade between the Detroit Tigers and the Chicago White Sox involving Robinson and Pierce has been cited as one of the more lopsided trades in baseball history, as Robinson had retired from baseball by 1951, whereas Pierce had a lengthy, productive career with the White Sox.